 Did you know?

 Flatbed trucks frequently transport components for the wind energy sector, like turbine blades and tower sections.
-Additionally, they often serve as an economic indicator, reflecting the health and activity levels of industries like manufacturing, construction, and infrastructure development.
+Plus, they often serve as an economic indicator, reflecting the health and activity levels of industries like manufacturing, construction, and infrastructure development.

 13. CRST Malone